 ***Warning on the next word: The first four sentences are stuff you all know.
 But read on...

 μετανοεω ("repent"; 3:3) The Greek meaning of the word is "new mind."
-Stories later in the Gospel -- Bartimaues or the woman anointing Jesus -- show someone whose life is transformed by Jesus.
-So it may not be explicit, but the repentance continues.
+Stories later in the Gospel -- Bartimaus or the woman anointing Jesus -- show someone whose life is transformed by Jesus.
+So it may not be explicit (in that the word repentance may not be used), but the repentance continues.
 In Lidell-Scott's ancient (and secular) Greek lexicon, repent means to change one's mind or purpose.
 We often put repentance together with sin, a fine thing, but perhaps we need to consider that repentance means often more than simply a struggle against temptation, but a paradigm shift, a transformation of our whole outlook, if not way of life and even being.
-In this case, their is a shift into the forgiveness of sins.
+In this case, there is a shift into the forgiveness of sins.
 Perhaps that is what Jesus ministry is really about, not simply our own forgiveness, but inculcating a world view that finally includes forgiveness.
 Perhaps this is σωτηριον (salvation): when the world finally embraces forgiveness as the path.
+Overarching point: μετανοεω in Greek and in the New Testament means far more than forgiveness of sins.
+(Or forgiveness of sins means far more than we think it does).

 πληρωθησται (πληροω, fill or fulfill, 3:5) and ταπεινωθησται (ταπεινω, fulfill, 3:5): The English renders these words as "raised up" and "made low."
 Yet Luke (and Isaiah) use the words here for fill and humble.
 These then echo other parts of Luke's Gospel (the Magnificat; Jesus words on the road to Emmaus).
 These represent key features of Jesus mission: To fulfill and to humble.